Fiat CEO expects industry consolidation in 24 months - CNBC

-A major consolidation in the global auto industry could happen in the next 24 months, Fiat Chrysler Automobiles NV (FCHA.MI) Chief Executive Sergio Marchionne told CNBC.
+Oct 21 A major consolidation in the global auto industry could happen in the next 24 months, Fiat Chrysler Automobiles NV Chief Executive Sergio Marchionne told CNBC.

 Marchionne has previously said consolidation would support the heavy investments required to meet the demands for cleaner, safer vehicles.